iridia-ulb/argos3-srocs/README.md

-# argos3-builderbot
+# argos3-srocs
-ARGoS3 Plug-in for the BuilderBot Robot
+ARGoS3 Plug-in for the Swarm Robotics Construction System